-Prior to graduate school, he served as Education Director at Paris Gibson Square Museum of Art in Great Falls, Montana.
-For 5 years he developed numerous educational opportunities for the public; further developing and maintaining a ceramics program that grew to serve 400+ students annually by the end of his tenure.
-Jeff was born and raised in Northeastern Pennsylvania and studied at Keystone College and Shippensburg University, earning a BA in K-12 Art Education in 2009.
+From 2010 – 2017, Jeff was employed as a museum professional.
+Most recently, he served as Education Director at Paris Gibson Square Museum of Art in Great Falls, Montana from 2012 – 2017.
+For 5 years he developed numerous educational opportunities for the public, including the development of a ceramic arts program and outdoor kiln yard that grew to serve 400+ students annually by the end of his tenure.
+Prior to his appointment in Montana, Kuratnick worked at the Everhart Museum of Natural History Science and Art in Scranton, Pennsylvania as the institution’s Programs Coordinator from 2010 – 2011.
+Born and raised in Northeastern Pennsylvania, he studied at Keystone College and Shippensburg University, earning a BA in Art Education, K-12 Certification in 2009.

-His work in the Ceramics field includes making, curatorial and research endeavors.
-Special interests include the history of ceramics in the state of Montana leading up to the formation of the Archie Bray Foundation for the Ceramic Arts; and the development of contemporary ceramics in the state that subsequently led to the restructuring of the field nationwide.
+Kuratnick’s work in the Ceramics field includes making, curatorial and research endeavors.
+Special interests include the history of ceramics in the state of Montana leading up to the formation of the Archie Bray Foundation for the Ceramic Arts; and the development of contemporary ceramics in the state that subsequently aided in the restructuring of the field nation-wide.

-Jeff is a member of Montana Clay and the National Council on Education for the Ceramic Arts (NCECA).
-Recent honors include securing contracts with the John F. Kennedy Center for the Performing Arts for work in Art Education.
-Recent exhibitions include Small Works, Big State in conjunction with the 2016 NCECA Conference in Kansas City, MO.
+Jeff is a member of the National Council on Education for the Ceramic Arts (NCECA).
+Recent honors include securing contracts with the John F. Kennedy Center for the Performing Arts for special needs art education programs in Montana schools and museums.
+Recent exhibitions include the 22nd San Angelo National Ceramic Competition, San Angelo Museum of Fine Arts, San Angelo,Texas.
 Recent publications on his collaborative work with the ceramic arts community in Montana include the article ‘Hope & Possibility in Montana Clay’ by Brandon Reintjes – featured in the January 2016 issue of Ceramics Monthly.

 Craig Neil Hone